-For contracts entered into or modified or after the date of initial application of HKFRS 16 or arising from business combinations on or arising from business combinations, the Group assesses whether a contract is or contains a lease based on the definition under HKFRS 16 at inception, modification date or acquisition date, as appropriate.
+For contracts entered into or modified on or after the date of initial application of HKFRS 16 or arising from business combinations, the Group assesses whether a contract is or contains a lease based on the definition under HKFRS 16 at inception, modification date or acquisition date, as appropriate.
 Such contract will not be reassessed unless the terms and conditions of the contract are subsequently changed.